mind-scraper/gofee_modified/README.md

 old_trajectory: string
         Default: None
         If old_trajectory and restart file are present, the surrogate model from the previous run will be used as the starting model of the current run.
+Please use a different name from trajectory file, e.g. 'old_structures.traj'.